mworchel/xatlas-python/README.md

 vmapping, indices, uvs = xatlas.parametrize(mesh.vertices, mesh.faces)

 # Trimesh does not correctly export the parametrized mesh, so we
-# can use the `export` helper function to write the mesh as obj.
+# can use the `export` helper function to export the mesh as obj.
 xatlas.export("output.obj", mesh.vertices[vmapping], indices, uvs)

 # Both `xatlas.parametrize` and `xatlas.export` also accept vertex normals